dgpalmer2/mmemmuris/README.md

 The goals of this package are to:

-1) Get researchers to start becoming familiar with marginal models and LMM through their relationships with MANOVA and RM ANOVA.
+1) Help researchers to start becoming familiar with marginal models and LMM through their equivalencies with MANOVA and RM ANOVA.

-2) Get researchers to get comfortable enough with marginal models and LMM to use them as their new tools of choice instead of MANOVA and RM ANOVA.
+2) Help researchers to get comfortable enough with marginal models and LMM to use them as their new tools of choice instead of MANOVA and RM ANOVA.

-## Prequisites
+## Prerequisites

 I'm assuming you've analyzed data using RM ANOVA and/or MANOVA before in R (`stats` and/or `car` packages) or some other software.